What’s that in the air? Why, it’s the sweet, crisp smell of fall! 🍂

 And don’t feel like you have to just stick to your crockpot — chances are people are also looking for cozy Instant Pot and air fryer recipes in these colder months too.
 Yay for time-saving kitchen appliances!

 And when it comes to sharing pumpkin recipes, the sooner you can share ’em, the better.
-Can you believe Dunkin’ already brought back their Pumpkin Spice Latte on August 17?
+Can you believe Dunkin’ brought back their Pumpkin Spice Latte on August 17 last year?

 Ready or not, pumpkin season is upon us, my friends.

 And aside from pumpkins, the other thing that October is known for?
 Candy!
-Searches for “candy” spike this time of year, just in time for Halloween.
+Searches for “candy recipes” spike this time of year, just in time for Halloween.

 Chances are many of your readers will have piles and piles of candy lying around after Halloween.
 Why not inspire them to use up all that candy in a recipe or two?

-We’re talking cookies loaded with leftover Halloween candy, Twix cheesecake bars, candy corn pretzel bark… Talk about a sugar overload!
+We’re talking cookies loaded with leftover Halloween candy, Twix cheesecake bars, white chocolate candy corn pretzel bark… Talk about a sugar overload!
+Bonus?
+This increase in search traffic for “candy” will continue through the Christmas holidays!

 Turkey & Stuffing

-Then, once we get a few weeks away from Thanksgiving, turkey and stuffing searches will unsurprisingly start trending.
+Then, once we get a few weeks away from Thanksgiving, turkey (and Thanksgiving side dish) searches will unsurprisingly start trending this season.
 Looking at this graph, talk about a major spike in searches, right?

-And why stop at just turkey and stuffing?
+And why stop at just turkey and stuffing (or dressing, depending on where you live!)?
 If you’re up for it, you could consider sharing a full-on Thanksgiving meal plan on your blog this year.
 We’re talking hors d’oeuvres, side dishes, desserts, and more.

 It would be so fun to create an entire Thanksgiving menu to share with your readers, and I bet they’d love it too!